Owen-Langfield/KmapPy/README.md

             ADD all_visited TO temp_groups
 ```

-Once the list of prime implicants have been found, the boolean equations must then be derived.
+Once the list of prime implicants have been found, the Boolean equations must then be derived.
 The below pseudocode should describe this:

 ```python
 FUNCTION DeriveBooleanExpressions(groups, variable_names, num_variables):